Continuously variable transmission: Infinitely variable transmissions

 Some CVTs can also function as an infinitely variable transmission (IVT) which offers an infinite range of low gears (e.g. moving a vehicle forward at an infinitely slow speed).
 Some IVTs prevent back driving (where the output shaft can freely rotate, like an automotive transmission in neutral) due to providing high back-driving torque.
 Other IVTs, such as ratcheting types, allow the output shaft to freely rotate.
 The types of CVTs which are able to function as IVTs include epicyclic, friction-disk, and ratcheting CVTs.

 History

-The idea for a continuously variable transmission originated with Leonardo da Vinci in 1490.
-While he didn't patent it or mass-produce it, his design was a concept for a step-less variable speed transmission.

-Later, in 1879, Milton Reeves invented a CVT (then called a variable-speed transmission) for use in sawmilling.
+In the USA, in 1879, Milton Reeves invented a CVT (then called a 'variable-speed transmission') for use in sawmilling.
 In 1896, Reeves began fitting this transmission to his cars, and the Reeves CVT was also used by several other manufacturers.

 The 1911 Zenith Gradua 6HP motorcycle used a pulley-based Gradua CVT.
 A year later, the Rudge-Whitworth Multigear was released with a similar but improved CVT.
 Other early cars to use a CVT were the 1913–1923 David small three-wheeled cyclecars built in Spain, the 1923 Clyno built in the U.K., and the 1926 Constantinesco Saloon built in the U.K.